 - Imposition of sanctions against new groups or malware variants or new additions to OFAC’s list of sanctioned persons.

 - A discussion of (or even vague reference to) new groups or malware variants.

 - A requirement to go to OFAC in every ransomware incident.

 We do not foresee a lot of changes in the way our team approaches the response to ransomware matters.
 Overall, the advisory reinforces points that we have always understood are important.
-Companies should rely on experts to assist with their due diligence and work with the FBI.
-Experience in incident response is key, and your counsel should be an informed, confident partner as you navigate this rapidly evolving area.
+Companies should be mindful of the need for sanctions compliance and rely on experts to assist with their due diligence and work with the FBI.
+Experience in incident response and sanctions compliance is key, and your counsel should be an informed, confident partner as you navigate this rapidly evolving area.

 Cyber insurers are mentioned in the alert.
 Carriers may interpret the guidance differently, especially as related to “pay on behalf of” policies.
 Companies should work with their broker to determine if there are any process changes.